GoogleCloudPlatform/fda-mystudies/participant-manager/README.md

 1. [Create](https://cloud.google.com/compute/docs/instances/create-start-instance) a Compute Engine VM instance with your preferred machine type and OS (for example, e2-medium and Debian 10), then [reserve a static IP](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-internal-ip-address)
 1. Verify that your VM instance has the `Stackdriver Logging API` write [access scope](https://cloud.google.com/compute/docs/access/service-accounts#accesscopesiam) (on by default) and that your VM’s [service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account) has the [`Logs Writer`](https://cloud.google.com/logging/docs/access-control) role (off by default)
 1. Check out the latest code from the [FDA MyStudies repository](https://github.com/GoogleCloudPlatform/fda-mystudies/)
-1. Optional: Customize branding by updating images and text
+1. Optional.
+If desired, customize branding by updating images and text
-   - Update the landing page logo as desired replacing the image [`landing-logo.png`](src/assets/images/branding/landing-logo.png) (keep the same file name)
+   - Replace the landing page image [`landing-logo.png`](src/assets/images/branding/landing-logo.png) (do not change filename)
-   - Update the favicon as desired replacing the image [`favicon_pm.png`](src/assets/images/branding/favicon_pm.png) (keep the same file name)
+   - Replace the favicon [`favicon_pm.png`](src/assets/images/branding/favicon_pm.png) (do not change filename)
-   - Update user-facing text as desired, for example termsPageTitle, termsPageDescription,aboutPageTitle, aboutPageDescription, copyright in [`environment.prod.ts`](src/environments/environment.prod.ts)
+   - Update user-facing text, for example `termsPageTitle`, `termsPageDescription,aboutPageTitle`, `aboutPageDescription` and `copyright` in [`environment.prod.ts`](src/environments/environment.prod.ts)
 1. Deploy the `Participant manager` container to the VM
    - Update the [`environment.prod.ts`](src/environments/environment.prod.ts) file with the values for your deployment (if you change this file you will need to create a new Docker image)
-   - Create the Docker image using `sudo docker build --build-arg basehref=/ -t participant-manager-image .` from the `participant-manager/` directory (you may need to [install Docker](https://docs.docker.com/engine/install/debian/))
+   - Create the Docker image using `sudo docker build --build-arg BASE_HREF= -t participant-manager-image .` from the `participant-manager/` directory (you may need to [install Docker](https://docs.docker.com/engine/install/debian/))
    - Run the container on the VM using `sudo docker run --detach -p 80:80 --name participant-manager participant-manager-image`
 1. Visit `http://<CLOUD_VM_INSTANCE_IP>/` in your browser to test if the application is running - you should be redirected to the login page if deployed successfully
    - If access to your VM is restricted to IPs within its VPC network, you can make a [remote desktop connection](https://cloud.google.com/solutions/chrome-desktop-remote-on-compute-engine) to a machine within your VPC (alternatively use `curl -i http://0.0.0.0/` to confirm a `200 OK` response)